robmaier/ldvo/README.md

 ```

 ### Build LDVO
-To compile the LDVO including the example application, use the standard CMake approach:
+To compile LDVO including the example application, use the standard CMake approach:
 ```
 mkdir build
 cd build/